 We own no properties.
 We leased 1,642 square feet of office space at One Corporate Center in Rye, New York in accordance with a sub-lease with GAMCO.
 On September 1, 2014, an additional 485 square feet of contiguous office space at the same location was subleased from LICT Corporation.
-On December 16, 2021, Teton terminated both the GAMCO and LICT Corporation leases and subsequently signed a 15-month sublease with an affiliate of GAMCO on January 1, 2022 for office space located in Greenwich, CT.
+On December 16, 2021, Teton terminated both the GAMCO and LICT Corporation leases and subsequently signed a lease with an affiliate of GAMCO on January 1, 2022 for office space located in Greenwich, Connecticut.
+The office lease in Greenwich is a monthly evergreen lease which can be terminated by the Company upon 30 days written notice.
 Teton also leases 5,866 square feet of space in Chicago, Illinois with a lease expiration date of December 31, 2023.